50 common weather terms, explained

 The terms "windy" and "breezy" are sometimes used interchangeably, but they don’t describe the same phenomenon.
 Breezy conditions involve air moving between 12 and 22 mph during pleasant conditions.
 Windy days, on the other hand, involve stronger winds up to 50 mph during stormy or inclement weather.

 Not just any big snowstorm qualifies as a blizzard.
-In order to earn the harshest classification in winter weather, a storm must meet three criteria.
+To earn the harshest classification in winter weather, a storm must meet three criteria.
 Blizzards have frequent wind gusts of at least 35 mph, they have sustained falling or blowing snow that reduces visibility to less than a quarter-mile, and the storm maintains those conditions for at least three consecutive hours.

 Car accidents are the leading cause of winter-related fatalities, so when a meteorologist warns about the potential for black ice, drivers should take it seriously.
 Black ice gets its name because it’s so thin that it’s nearly invisible on the road surface, but the ice itself isn’t black.
 Black ice forms when sudden temperature increases cause snow to melt and drip onto roadways that are still cold enough to make the liquid water freeze on contact.